Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Neural networks: formalization and key concepts

 \chapter{Neural networks: formalization and key concepts}

-In this chapter we introduce the key ideas and concepts underlying artificial neural networks in the context of supervised learning and with application to solving regression and classification problems.
-We start with the compositional nonlinear structure of networks and formulate the network problem as an optimization problem.
-We will further discuss the (stochastic) gradient descent algorithm and will derive the backpropagation formulas used in solving the optimization problem.
-Finally, we will briefly address a few topics related to the performance of neural networks, including the choice of activation functions, cost functions, overfitting issues, and regularization.
+This chapter introduces the key ideas and concepts underlying feed-forward neural networks in the context of supervised learning, applied to regression and classification tasks.
+It begins by outlining the compositional nonlinear structure of feed-forward networks and formulates the network problem as an optimization task.
+Next, it discusses the (stochastic) gradient descent algorithm and presents the backpropagation formulas used for solving the optimization problem.
+Finally, the chapter covers various topics concerning the performance of neural networks, including activation and cost functions, overfitting, and regularization.